 It is a private contract signed between the buyer and the seller once they have defined the terms of the real estate transaction.
 The document establishes:

-- Mutual commitment: the buyer reserves the property, and the seller commits not to sell it to a third party.
-The arras contract, therefore, secures the transaction in the event of unjustified withdrawal by one of the parties.
+- Mutual commitment: theArras contract is a private agreement between buyer and seller.
+It secures the transaction in the event of an unjustified withdrawal by one of the parties.

 In practice, you have two options: directly sign a “contrato de arras” (pre-sale agreement) or first go through a “contrato de reserva” (reservation contract).
 In both cases, it is common to pay an amount called “señal” (deposit) or “reserva” (reservation) at the time of the purchase offer.
 This amount, generally between 1,000 € and 5,000 €, serves to demonstrate the seriousness and credibility of your offer.